Skip to main content

 Test Patterns for Chunks Endpoint

-Download the single chunk test payload and save it in your working directory.
-This file contains the data of a single chunk, containing the complete test event.
+Download this Chunk test payload and save it in your working directory.
+This file contains the data of a single Chunk.

 # Chunk 1/1